- In a recent study, 92% of the respondents reported that they will recommend aloe vera juice to a friend or relative. Why?

 The liver is one of the important organs involved in the detox process – and as per a study, aloe vera exhibits hepatoprotective activity (24).

-Also, as aloe vera possesses laxative properties, it can clear the ingested toxins from the digestive system (25).
+Also, aloe vera possessing laxative properties, can clear the ingested toxins away from the digestive system (25).

 As per another Turkish study, aloe vera has a protective effect on the liver in diabetic patients (26).
 This is specifically true in the case of patients with type 2 diabetes.

 The potassium in aloe vera juice helps it to stimulate the liver and kidneys, two vital organs of detoxification (27).
 Aloe also contains uronic acid that eliminates toxins within the cells.